Maestro-111/movies-search-system/README.md

 1. Our recommendation system is content based - it makes predictions based only on movies you selected.
 2. As a baseline we are using dot product similarity.
 Each movie has its own numeric representation (vector) which is stored in SQLite.
+3. We are reducing dim of movie numeric representation with PCA.
-3. Also, we are producing additional text features for our model with Word2Vec. train_embedding is module to train Word2Vec on current movies' data.
+4. Also, we are producing additional text features for our model with Word2Vec. train_embedding is module to train Word2Vec on current movies' data.

 ## Set Up
 Currently, set up for this project is not supported